Professor Cheryl McEwan, BSc (Loughborough), PhD (Loughborough)

 Finally, running through all of my research is an interest in the significance of postcolonial theory and decolonial politics within the discipline of geography.
 This is explored in my forthcoming book on Postcolonialism, Decoloniality and Development (Routledge 2018).

-I am currently Deputy Head of Department and committed to developing strategies for advancing Equality, Diversity and Inclusion.
+I am currently engaged in developing strategies for advancing Equality, Diversity and Inclusion.
 I teach on the undergraduate and masters programmes and supervise numerous postgraduate researchers.
 I am a Trustee and Secretary of the Ruth First Educational Trust at Durham University.
 In my spare time I may be spotted on long distance runs or bike rides in the hills of Northumberland and County Durham.

 Grants Awarded (recent)